JdeRobot/VisualCircuit/docs/_pages/usermanual.md

 Run VisualCircuit backend:`

 1. Open the VisualCircuit folder and change directory to `backend` in a terminal
 2. Create a Python3 virtual environment using venv.
-For eg. `python -m venv .venv`
+For eg. `python3 -m venv .venv`
 3. After activating the virtual environment, install the dependencies by running `pip install -r requirements.txt`
 4. Add .env file to the backend folder.
 And add the variables as defined in .env.template
-5. Create the static folder which will serve files during execution using `python manage.py collectstatic`
+5. Create the static folder which will serve files during execution using `python3 manage.py collectstatic`
-6. Start the server by running `python manage.py runserver 8000`
+6. Start the server by running `python3 manage.py runserver 8000`

 #### Well Done! you have Successfully Installed the VisualCircuit